Looking for direction or meaning in life? Travel.

 'cause the world needs more American broads abroad.

-These pages aren't really for very experienced female travelers (though they are welcomed to read!).
-These pages are, instead, specifically for women in the USA who haven't traveled at all, except maybe to Disneyland or Vegas, or haven't traveled much, but want to, including outside the USA.
-If you've wanted to travel, but have been afraid to - because you think you don't have the money, or you are afraid to do it alone, or you're just afraid, period, these pages are for you.
+These pages probably aren't really for very experienced female travelers (though they are welcomed to read!) - I'm not sure I could tell women that regularly go on vacations anything they don't already know.
+These pages are, instead, specifically for women in the USA who haven't traveled at all, except maybe to Disneyland or Vegas or a beach, or haven't traveled much, but want to, including outside the USA.
+If you've wanted to travel, but have been afraid to - because you think you don't have the money, or you are afraid to do it alone, or you are afraid you will somehow screw it up, or you're just afraid, period, these pages are for you.
+I hope they are also helpful for experienced female travelers going somewhere they've never been, but I have.

 I believe the world would be at least a slightly better place if more American women traveled, both within the USA and internationally, both because American women are so much more than what is portrayed on American TV shows (which are seen all over the world) and because it would empower women with knowledge that would make the USA a better place.